pipecraft2/user_guide/doc/_build/html/_sources/user_guide.rst.txt

 CUT PRIMERS processes mostly relies on `cutadapt <https://cutadapt.readthedocs.io/en/stable/>`_ (`Martin 2011 <https://doi.org/10.14806/ej.17.1.200>`_).

-For generating OTUs or ASVs, it is recommended to truncate the primers from the reads (unless ITS Extractor is used later to remove flanking primer binding regions from ITS1/ITS2/full ITS).
+For generating OTUs or ASVs, it is recommended to truncate the primers from the reads (**unless ITS Extractor is used** later to remove flanking primer binding regions from ITS1/ITS2/full ITS; in that case keep the primers better detection of the 18S, 5.8S and/or 28S regions).
 Sequences where PCR primer strings were not detected are discarded by default (but stored in 'untrimmed' directory).
 Reverse complementary search of the primers in the sequences is also performed.
 Thus, primers are clipped from both 5'-3' and 3'-5' oriented reads.
 However, note that **paired-end reads will not be reoriented** to 5'-3' during this process,